Kyrremann/snakes-in-space/README.md

  * Add the famous Snake Shield!
  * Add Snake Bombs (it's when you leave the last piece of your tail to detonate)
  * Let the player shoot the snake head into things so it explodes
+ * The head should have its own color